![]() |

 The electronic circuit

-The LEDs can not connected directly with an external power supply.
-A control electronic is needed.
+The LEDs can not connected directly to an external power supply.
+An electronic control is needed.

 LEDs are controlled by the current and not by the voltage.
 The current has to be stable and the voltage will be adjusted automatic.
 This current stabilizer must run with any common mobile phone chargers.
 That means a wide-range voltage input of 5 - 15 V is demanded.
 The mobile phone charger has to deliver 400 mA which is always the case.